JSBmanD/docs/pages/resources/postback-macros-and-functions.md

 We’ve grouped our macros into categories based the type of information being collected.

+[block:callout]
+{
+  "type": "info",
-!!! info "Using Functions to Modify Postback Macros"
-	All postback macros can be hashed/encrypted/modified using a variety of postback URL functions.
-For information about the available postback URL functions applicable to the following postback macros, see the URL Function Macros section below.
+  "title": "Using Functions to Modify Postback Macros", "body": "All postback macros can be hashed/encrypted/modified using a variety of postback URL functions.
+For information about the available postback URL functions applicable to the following postback macros, see the URL Function Macros section below."
+}
+[/block]

 ### Postback Data